-Feminists in this discussion have pointed out that in cases like murder, adultery, rape the conviction rate had been low.
+Feminists in this discussion have pointed out that in cases of murder, adultery, rape the conviction rate had been low.
 Does that mean we should ban all laws?
 Now let’s look at each crime and try to understand the nuances –

-When we consider this crime one way then always we will see crime against women happening and keep on considering that men have been criminals while completely ignoring the same crime happening against men.
-One simple example – Sex on premise of marriage is considered rape in India when the boy refuses to marry the girl, however the same is NOT true when the girl refuses.
+When we consider this crime one way then always we will see the crime against women happening and keep on considering that men have been criminals while completely ignoring the same crime happening against men.
+One simple example – Sex on the premise of marriage is considered rape in India when the boy refuses to marry the girl, however the same is NOT true when the girl refuses.
 That becomes women empowerment and if the boy talks about it he becomes a loser to the society.

 Adultery (IPC 497) – A husband can file adultery case on the paramour of wife under IPC 497.
 For which if he wants to prove adultery he needs loads of evidence.
 This case can not be filed against the wife and hence even if the wife has kept her paramour in dark about her marital status and had sex still the man will be punished if proven guilty.
 So acquittal in these cases is 94%.

-A husband can get divorce under adultery only if the wife is ‘living in’ adultery.
+A husband can get a divorce under adultery only if the wife is ‘living in’ adultery.
 That is only if she is living separately with her paramour.
-However, in cases where the wife is living with her husband and having sex with other men in her matrimonial house when the husband is absent it is next to impossible for anyone to prove adultery.
-Any attempt to record video, install CCTV camera etc will be considered as grave offence by the husband for which he will be instantly sent to jail.
-Also any husband filing divorce under this clause is considered as extremely cruel and the wife is granted immediate maintenance under several sections till the time husband proves his case.
+However, in cases where the wife is living with her husband and having sex with other men in her matrimonial house when the husband is absent, it is next to impossible for anyone to prove adultery.
+Any attempt to record video, install CCTV camera etc will be considered as a grave offence by the husband for which he will be instantly sent to jail.
+Also, any husband filing divorce under this clause is considered as extremely cruel and the wife is granted immediate maintenance under several sections till the time husband proves his case.

 This law earlier said ‘where wife lived in’ adultery but was later changed by feminists to ‘living in adultery’ thus making it very difficult for the husband to prove the same.
-Also the cases where the wife has an illicit baby out of her paramour it is even more difficult as getting DNA test done is just impossible in India without a court order (read – Paternity Fraud and related crime to continue in India).
+Also, the cases where the wife has an illicit baby out of her paramour it is even more difficult as getting a DNA test done is just impossible in India without a court order (read – Paternity Fraud and related crime to continue in India).
 So winning an adultery case is very difficult for a husband even though he is the one who can file it.

 One important point to understand here is that in these IPC 497 cases there is no immediate arrest or even arrest threat to the accused.
 The accused goes to jail only after the case is proved.
-Rather when a husband files such a case against the paramour of his wife, the husband himself is in danger of getting false 498a case and paying maintenance to wife.
+Rather when a husband files such a case against the paramour of his wife, the husband himself is in danger of getting a false 498a case and paying maintenance to wife.

 Dowry Harassment (IPC 498a) – Now let’s see what happens in IPC 498a cases.
 This is a case of mental cruelty by husband and his family.
 As discussed in earlier cases these cases are filed mostly without any evidence.
 For example to file a murder case against someone you need a dead body, to file rape case only verbal statement of the woman is enough as she can file even years later, to file adultery husband needs a lot of proof.

-Indian Supreme court has already defined the cruelty of 498a earlier, As defined by the supreme court cruelty under 498a is where the life and limb of the woman is under threat.
-So ideally there should be a medical report but mostly these cases are filed without any material substance and most of the cases where dowry death (IPC 304B) is filed, only in those cases we see conviction. (dowry death cases always have added 498a cases in it).
+Indian Supreme court has already defined the cruelty of 498a earlier, As defined by the supreme court cruelty under 498a is where the life and limb of the woman are under threat.
+So ideally there should be a medical report but mostly these cases are filed without any material substance and most of the cases where dowry death (IPC 304B) is filed, only in those cases we see a conviction. (dowry death cases always have added 498a cases in it).
 Hence the acquittal percentage is 98% in only 498a cases and 85% in all 498a cases (498a+304B).

 Thus we can see that in rape (IPC 375, 376 and under Nirbhaya Act) and in IPC 498a cases some cases that do not even qualify as the crime are filed and all of these clog our judicial system.
 Police can arrest the accused with immediate effect in these cases.
 Thus the SC order and hence so many debates.
 These cases are the reason why justice is delayed and most often denied to the real victims.
 However, feminists who are supposed to act on behalf of women do not understand this and in fact act against the interest of real victims.

 Remember, making every interaction a crime does not make Indian society any better place to live in.
-That is definitely not women empowerment and only creates disturbance in our lives.
-This makes our life miserable and helps the legal terrorists and those who do business with women empowerment.
+That is definitely not women empowerment and only creates a disturbance in our lives.
+This makes our life miserable and helps legal terrorists and those who do business with women empowerment.

 are responsible for your future.
 Don’t ruin it.